 Check on your friends, family and neighbors often – heat related illnesses can cause confusion and loss of consciousness.
 Learn the signs and symptoms of dehydration, heat exhaustion and heat stroke as well as what to do.
 Seek medical attention or call 911 immediately if you or anyone you know may be experiencing any of the these symptoms.

 Staying Cool and Preventing Heat-Related Illnesses

 Ever heard the saying “when thunder roars, stay indoors?”
-While it may be tempting to watch lightening jump from place to place, thunderstorms present real danger and are responsible for a number of injuries and deaths annually.
-If you are caught outside when you begin to hear thunder or see lightening, find a safe, enclosed shelter such as your home, office, shopping center or a vehicle to wait out the storm.
+While it may be tempting to watch lightning jump from place to place, thunderstorms present real danger and are responsible for a number of injuries and deaths annually.
+If you are caught outside when you begin to hear thunder or see lightning, find a safe, enclosed shelter such as your home, office, shopping center or a vehicle to wait out the storm.

 Avoid taking baths, showers, or having other contact with water during a thunderstorm.
 Just like water, avoid using electronic equipment and corded phones and have surge protectors on all of your electronics to protect them.
 Stay away from windows, doors, porches and concrete structures.

 Did you know that lightning can travel through a building’s plumbing, electrical wires and even the metal wires/bars used to make concrete walls and flooring?

 If you are unable to take shelter inside:

 Avoid staying in open spaces or vehicles such as motorcycles, convertibles and golf carts.
 This can make you a more presentable target for a lightning strike.
 Likewise, avoid being near tall structures which are also common targets of lightning strikes.

 While stuck outside, crouch – don’t lie down!
 If possible, crouch down into a ball like position with only your feet touching the ground with your head tucked and hands over your ears.
 Lightening can travel over the surface of the ground – if you lay down, you are raising your chances of being affected by it.